SmartableAI/artificial-intelligence/_news/2020-07-22-with-5gai-twin-engines-qualcomm-wimi-and-samsung-bring-new-opportunities-to-the-industry.md

 ---
 category: news
 title: "With 5G+AI Twin Engines – Qualcomm, WIMI and Samsung Bring New Opportunities to the Industry"
-excerpt: "For more than a decade, Qualcomm has been working on AI to empower many industries.
-In the wave of 5G and AI innovation, chips are an important part of the industrial chain.
-Qualcomm has a solid technology accumulation in the field of AI, mobile computing ..."
+excerpt: "The arrival of 5G will bring new explosive points for market development.
+AI will usher in a new wave of growth in the 5G era.
+4G technology has"
-publishedDateTime: 2020-07-22T00:24:00Z
+publishedDateTime: 2020-07-22T00:14:00Z
 webUrl: "https://www.benzinga.com/pressreleases/20/07/ab16724462/with-5g-ai-twin-engines-qualcomm-wimi-and-samsung-bring-new-opportunities-to-the-industry"
 ampWebUrl: "https://amp.benzinga.com/amp/content/16724462"
 cdnAmpWebUrl: "https://amp-benzinga-com.cdn.ampproject.org/c/s/amp.benzinga.com/amp/content/16724462"
 type: article
-quality: 50
+quality: 48
 heat: -1
 published: false